stacks-network/docs/src/pages/android/tutorial.md

 ## Set up your environment

-This sample application has two code bases, a Blockstack `hello-blockstack` web application and a `hello-andriod` Android application.
+This sample application has two code bases, a Blockstack `hello-blockstack` web application and a `hello-android` Android application.
 Before you start developing the sample, there are a few elements you need in your environment.

 ### Install Android Studio